 I nearly snorted.
 Of course they were.
 I might not read the rag sheets, and though many of my peers claimed they didn’t either, the fact that they were sold out in one of the wealthiest neighborhoods in the city spoke volumes.

 “Send one of the male servants after them,” I said.

 She sketched a quick curtsy.
-“Will that be all, Your Grace?”
+“Will that be all?”
 Her voice warbled as her gaze flicked toward the door, like she wasn’t yet ready to face the Janissary again.

-“Actually, I could use your help with these,” I said.
+“Actually, I could use your help with these, if you have time.”